-The complaint that my daughter refuses to clean her room are words I actually hear quite a lot and not to be sexist or anything, but I hear it more often referring to daughter’s bedrooms than I do those of sons.
-I don’t know if I can say girls seem to collect more stuff but irrespective here’s the question of one mom below, who’s trying to get her 7 year old daughter to clean up after herself.
+“My daughter refuses to clean her room” is a complaint I actually hear quite a lot, and not to be sexist or anything, I hear it more often referring to daughters’ bedrooms than I do those of sons.
+I don’t know if I can say girls seem to collect more stuff, but irrespective, here’s the question of one mom below, who’s trying to get her 7-year-old daughter to clean up after herself.

 That’s a tough question.
-On the one hand everybody is entitled to a private space and yet at the same time, you don’t want to be waking over a moon surface of clothes, toys and assorted rocks every time you go in her room.
-There are really two parts to your question, the first one being how you can balance your needs for a clean room with hers for personal space and the second, what do you do about the fact that your daughter refuses to clean her room?
+On the one hand, everybody is entitled to a private space, and yet at the same time, you don’t want to be waking up over a moon surface of clothes, toys, and assorted rocks every time you go in her room.
+There are really two parts to your question, the first being how you can balance your needs for a clean room with hers for personal space, and the second being what do you do about the fact that your daughter refuses to clean her room?

 Be reasonable and flexible but within boundaries

-Warn her of review day ahead of time once but don’t go on about it.
+Warn her about review day once, but don’t keep reminding her.
 On the appointed day, take a big plastic bag and enter the room.
-Try to smile and be cheery not matter what hellish scene you are presented with.
-Remove anything from the floor in to the big plastic bag.
-If she screams at you, ignore it but irrespective remove the bag and keep it hidden away for a few days.
-Explain to her that she will have an opportunity to get it back on the next review day should everything left be tidy.
+Try to smile and be cheerful no matter what horrible scene you are presented with.
+Remove anything from the floor and place it in a big plastic bag.
+If she screams at you, ignore it, but regardless, remove the bag and keep it hidden away for a few days.
+Explain to her that she will have an opportunity to get it back on the next review day, should everything be tidy.

 Stay positive despite the fuss

-Rinse and repeat but do it in a calm and relaxed way.
+Rinse and repeat, but do it in a calm and relaxed way.
 This is about her and her decisions, not you.
-Show her through your expectations that you are just sure she will get it right next time and move on.
-Don’t engage her in an ‘I want all the stuff from my room back’ fight.
+Show her through your expectations that you’re confident she’ll get it right the next time, and then move on.
+Don’t engage her in an “I want all the stuff from my room back” fight.
 Change the subject and smile.

 Best of luck,